Put These 16 Temecula Wineries on Your Bucket List ASAP

 How to book: Reservations are not required for tastings.
 Book a balloon adventure online.

-Stunning modern Moorish architecture and warm hospitality are the hallmarks of Bizhan “BJ” Fazeli’s beautiful winery, which has one of the widest range of varietals in the Temecula Valley.
-Produced both from estate vineyards and select local growers, the names of the collections are an homage to Fazeli’s Persian roots—The Heritage Collection honors five Persian poets, Embrace the Chaos includes Pandemonium, Rukus, Mayhem and Uproar, and the popular Season Collection celebrates annual solstices and equinoxes.
+Stunning modern Moorish architecture and warm hospitality are the hallmarks of Bizhan “BJ” Fazeli’s beautiful winery, which boasts one of the widest range of varietals in the Temecula Valley.
+Produced both from estate vineyards and select local growers, the names of the collections are an homage to Fazeli’s Persian roots—The Heritage Collection honors five Persian poets, Embrace the Chaos includes Pandemonium, Rukus, Mayhem, and Uproar, and the popular Season Collection celebrates annual solstices and equinoxes.
 If you’re visiting at lunchtime, stop by Baba Joon’s Kitchen for Mediterranean/Persian-influenced shareable appetizers, sandwiches, salads, and flatbreads.

 How to book: Traditional tastings are not offered, but flights and wines by the glass or bottle are available.
 Reservations for groups of six and under are recommended, but not required and can be made online via Yelp.
 For groups over six, bus and limo tours, reservations are required and must be made at least one day prior to arrival.

 Perched at 1,400 feet, Miramonte Winery has one of the loveliest views in the Temecula Valley.
-First focusing on varietals from the Southern Rhône Valley, they’ve branched out to include those from Spain and Portugal, including tempranillo, verdelho, albariño, touriga nacional and macabeo.
+First focusing on varietals from the Southern Rhône Valley, they’ve branched out to include those from Spain and Portugal, including tempranillo, verdelho, albariño, touriga nacional, and macabeo.
 Refuel at Flower Hill Bistro, where you can indulge in shareable plates, flatbreads, salads and their popular 19-day dry-aged burger.